ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

  +-----------------------+----------------------------------------------------+

 ```

-In order to achieve RAM and Flash partitioning start and size values must be added to target a configuration in `targets.json`.
-The process of defining can be described in the following steps:
+To achieve RAM and flash partitioning, you must add start and size values to a target configuration in `targets.json`.
+You can do this with the following steps:

-1. secure target must inherit from `SPE_Target` meta-target
+1. Secure target must inherit from `SPE_Target` meta-target.
-2. non-secure target must inherit from `NSPE_Target`
+2. Nonsecure target must inherit from `NSPE_Target`.
-3. both targets must override default configuration by specifying flash RAM and shared RAM regions.
+3. Both targets must override the default configuration by specifying flash RAM and shared RAM regions.

 ```json
 "FUTURE_SEQUANA_M0_PSA": {